rating star rating star rating star rating star rating star 9.4 out of 10 kiyoh KIYOH

 Take notice of the thicker, taller stalks with new branches popping up.
 As your plants grow, you’ll spread your watering out from just the soil and stalks to the leaves.
 The more it branches out, the more ground you need to cover.

-During this stage, your baby plant, at less than 25 cm/10 inch tall, will grow up to a whopping 250 cm/98 inch.
+During this vegetative stage, your baby plant, at less than 25 cm/10 inch tall, will grow up to a whopping 250 cm/98 inch.

 You’ll feel very proud of your baby plant!